 Emerald Ghost is a musical duo comprising of Lucy De Butts, soprano, and Giovanna Gatto, piano.
-They specialize in classical and contemporary classical music.
+We specialize in classical and contemporary classical music.

 Contemporary and classical music with a twist

-Upcoming projects include a CD recording featuring two song cycles: 'Nostra Signora degli Insonni' by Carlo Galante, and 'Twelve Poems of Emily Dickinson' by Aaron Copland.
+Autumn 2021 sees the release of their debut album - a CD featuring two song cycles: 'Nostra Signora degli Insonni' by Carlo Galante, and 'Twelve Poems of Emily Dickinson' by Aaron Copland.

 We are both united in our love for all types of music, from jazz to reggae to classical to metal, and look forward to exploring a wide variety of repertoire in the future.
-There are no limits!
+Stay tuned!